-Think of puppy temperament testing as a canine crystal ball used to identify your puppy’s personality to predict—and so manage—potential future problems.
+Think of puppy temperament testing as a canine crystal ball used to identify your puppy’s personality in order to predict—and so manage—potential problems.
 Temperament tests can measure a puppy’s stability, shyness, aggressiveness, and friendliness.

 Kinds Of Tests

 There is no one-size-fits-all test.
 Some tests are used by breeders to assess Schutzhund performance or tracking ability.
 Shelters use temperament tests to measure general temperament and suitability for adoption.
 Others may test dogs for their therapy or assistance dog potential.
 Most also test for aggression.